-There’s no one size fits all style for effective leadership; many variables can affect the type of leadership that is needed, such as the industry and size of the team.
+There’s no one size fits all style for effective leadership in teaching; many variables can affect the type of leadership that is needed, such as the industry and size of the team.
 While there are many leadership styles, Transformational Leadership has gained much attention and is highly sought after across many industries including higher education.

 Simply put, transformational leaders inspire and motivate others to create positive change.
 While that may seem broad, it’s important to understand the specific qualities that drive transformational leaders and how they impact others, as well as the nuances of this leadership style.

 This blog will address: